 - Lighting power density calculations

 Depending on the selected compliance path, the following information may also be required:

 - CO2e emission calculations

 - Peak electric demand calculations

-If submitting an application after December 31, 2017, use this flow diagram to determine which compliance option(s) are suitable for use with your project.
+For permit applications use this flow diagram to determine which compliance option(s) are suitable for use with your project.

 Submission of documentation

 All of the above referenced documentation must be submitted electronically using the Guelph Permit and Application System at the time of permit application.
 Please note that building permits cannot be issued until all energy efficiency forms and documentation have been received and reviewed.